tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 ### 1. Utilize TiKV-BR & TiKV-CDC as Data Replication Component

 **TiKV-BR**, a fork of [BR](https://github.com/pingcap/tidb/tree/master/br), is the tool for backup and restoration of TiKV.
-We utilize **TIKV-BR** to accomplish data initialization of recovery cluster. **TiKV-BR** is also the key role for backward compatibility, while old data without *timestamp (see below)* can not be replicated in a incremental manner.
+We utilize **TIKV-BR** to accomplish data initialization of recovery cluster.

 **TiKV-CDC**, a fork of [TiCDC](https://github.com/pingcap/tiflow), is the tool for replicating incremental data of TiKV, which gets change data from TiKV's observer component, with high performance, high available, and scalable.